crudjt/crudjt-ruby/README.md

    - **Windows**: `C:\Program Files\store_jt`
 3. Project root directory (fallback)

-## Storage Characteristics
+## Characteristics
-* Store JT **automatically removing expired tokens** every 24 hours without blocking the main thread
+* CRUDJT **automatically removing expired tokens** every **24 hours** without blocking the main thread
-* **Store JT automatically fsyncs every 500ms**, meanwhile tokens ​​are available from cache
+* **CRUDJT automatically fsyncs every 500ms**, meanwhile tokens ​​are available from cache
-* Store JT is available for one process to open per instance for the time being
+* CRUDJT is available for one process to open per instance for the time being

-## Configuration
+# Configuration

 You can configure the library before starting it